mvolkmann/blog/src/zig.md

 This creates the file `build.zig` and a `src` directory containing the file `main.zig`.

+To create a new Zig library, create a directory for it, cd to the directory, and enter `zig init-lib`.
+This creates the same files and directories as `zig init-exe`, but the contents of `main.zig` are different.

 ### Zig Build

 The file `build.zig` is a build script implemented in Zig